lowe0292/portfolio/_projects/2021-01-05-gather-learning.md

 ---
-title: "AutoCommit AI"
+title: "Gather Learning"
-subtitle: "Conversational interface for software development progress"
+subtitle: "B2B SaaS for Museums"
 date: 2018-06-30 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
-featured_image: "/images/demo/demo-portrait.jpg"
+featured_image: "/images/demo/demo-square.jpg"
 ---

 ![](/images/demo/demo-landscape.jpg)